bvbmedia/multishop/Documentation/Administrator/Index.rst

 Define the store name, e-mail address and location
 """"""""""""""""""""""""""""""""""""""""""""""""""
 Image here
-* Now press “Store Name” and change the CURRENT VALUE
+* Now press "Store Name" and change the CURRENT VALUE

 Define the enabled countries, zones, shipping and payment methods